 Hunger in West Virginia

-West Virginia suffers from a poverty rate of 17.9%, 5 points higher than the national average.
+West Virginia suffers from a food insecurity rate of 15.3%.

 Many families struggle to access healthy, nutritious foods.
 These families live day to day, and often have to make a choice between healthy foods and living expenses.